exterosgit/slate/source/index.html.md

 ]
 ```

-This endpoint retrieves all customers.
+This endpoint retrieves a date-time value (UTC) representing the date-time of the last data update for a specific location.

 ### HTTP Request